NiaNingXue/DownloadManager/README.md

 # DownloadManager
-the DownloadManager library retrive from the aosp,version 4.4.4.And i have modified a lot to make it more simple. but the library still has a lot of problems waiting to optimizing
+the DownloadManager library retrive from the aosp,version 4.4.4.And i have modified a lot to make it more simple. but the library still has a lot of problems waiting to optimize